wpendl99/.github/profile/webServices/webSocket/webSocket.md

 HTTP is based on a client server architecture.
 A client always initiates the request and the server responds.
 This is great if you are building a global document library connected by hyperlinks, but for many other use cases it just doesn't work.
 Applications for notifications, distributed task processing, peer to peer communication, or asynchronous events need communication that is initiated by two or more connected devices.

-For years, web developers created hacks to worked around the limitation of the client/server model.
+For years, web developers created hacks to work around the limitation of the client/server model.
 This included solutions like having the client frequently pinging the server to see if the server had anything to say, or keeping client initiated connections open for a very long time as the client waited for some event to happen on the server.
 Needless to say, none of these solutions were elegant or efficient.

 Finally, in 2011 the communication protocol WebSocket was created to solve this problem.
 The core feature of WebSocket is that it is fully duplexed.
 Meaning that after the initial connection is made from a client, using vanilla HTTP, and then upgraded by the server to a WebSocket connection, the relationship changes to a peer to peer connection where either party can efficiently send data at any time.